Lineage Statement:

 GROUPS

 Navigating the mental health field as a budding professional can be confusing and overwhelming.
 Upon completion of a graduate program, many resident/license eligible counselors need support while they acquire their direct hours required for licensure.
-Not to be confused with clinical supervision, my Resident Therapist services can provide the following:
+Not to be confused with clinical supervision, my “Help for the Helpers” Therapist mentorship can include:

 Career path planning